 This is also true for any parse occuring before the timestamp 9:35am, it will reuse the current cursor.

 An execution after 9:35am will invalidate the old cursor and hard parse the cursor using the new statistics.
-This new cursor will have reason set to ROLL_INVALID_MISMATCH to explain why we couldn’t share the old cursor.
+The new child is marked ROLL_INVALID_MISMATCH to explain why we could not share the previous child

 If the old cursor is aged out from the shared_pool it will do a new hard parse with the new statistics and the scenario above is not valid.